Show Answers

 Preposition Openers Worksheet Sixth of Seven

-Worksheet 6/7 on Prepositions
+Worksheet 6/7 Position Your Prepositions Perfectly

 Read the sentence aloud first to hear which preposition sounds right.
 Circle the preposition that best fits in the sentence.
 The first one has been done for you.